 At the moment, adding animated SVGs is also difficult, since Grafana does not provide tools in the UI for this.

-The only way to add an animated icon now is to modify the list of tools in Experimental element types
+The only way to add an animated icon now is to modify the list of tools in Experimental element types by manipulating

 the Grafana source code, however monitoring-operator does not support this method.